What is the Secular Franciscan Order?

 After profession of the Rule and permanent commitment to the gospel way of life, the newly professed member joins the rest of the fraternity in ongoing formation.

 How often does the Stigmata of St. Francis Fraternity meet?

-The fraternity currently meets once a month at the Catholic Church of St. Monica in Duluth, Georgia.
+The fraternity currently meets once a month at the Catholic Church of St. Benedict in Johns Creek, Georgia.
 Meetings are held on the 2nd Sunday of the month from 2pm – 5pm.
-For directions to St. Monica's click here.
+For directions to St. Benedict's click here.